Confession time… I’m totally a notebook-a-holic, paper planner aficionado, and workbook addict.

 The Idea Sanctuary™ Ideabook is a paper planner that focuses on bringing your best ideas to market, by helping you plan and take action.
-It’s not a dated “daily or weekly planner”, rather it helps you brainstorm, refine, and market your business ideas.
+It helps you brainstorm, refine, and market your business ideas successfully.

 It’s the exact process that I use to launch successful programs and ideas on a regular basis (having earned millions of dollars in my business with this process), including how to mind-map an idea, schedule a marketing campaign, and even write a sales page.

 It’s 200 pages of idea-refining exercises, prompts, and step-by-step guidance to capture your best ideas and make them happen.

 4. Strategic Coach’s Weekly Planner